paulamartinm/bicimad_prevision_tfm/README.md

 All the notebooks are available on the folder Notebooks of the repo.
 They are:

  1. Exploring and preparing the data -> preparing and converting the raw data into datasets for the models
- 2. Exploratory Data Analysis -> analyzing the data created on the first notebook
+ 2. Exploratory Data Analysis -> analyzing the data created on the first notebook (patterns in demand and demand per stations)
  3. Models for global demand -> machine learning models to analyze the aggregated demand of the service
  4. Models demand per zones -> machine learning models to analyze the demand per zone of Madrid